tacoda/microblog/README.md

-# Nix Flask
+# Microblog

+A simple Flask app.

-A proof of concept to learn how to use Nix.
+A proof of concept to learn how to use Nix and Devenv.

 ## Dependencies